 The critical role volunteers play in this effort cannot be overstated!

 As awareness of this threat to Maine waters has emerged across the state, Mainers have taken swift and decisive action.
 In 2000, the State of Maine passed legislation that outlaws the sale, propagation, or introduction to Maine waters, of eleven invasive aquatic plants.
-Currently, five of these “outlawed” plants are known to be established in Maine waters: variable leaf water-milfoil (and a hybrid form of this plant), Eurasian water-milfoil, curly-leaf pondweed, European naiad and hydrilla.
+Currently, six of these “outlawed” plants are known to be established in Maine waters: variable leaf water-milfoil (and a hybrid form of this plant), Eurasian water-milfoil, curly-leaf pondweed, European naiad, European frogbit and hydrilla.
 In 2001 further legislation was enacted, instituting additional regulations, programs and planning requirements.
 In addition to establishing a dedicated funding mechanism to support statewide efforts to address the threat of invasive aquatic species, the new law established an Interagency Task Force on Invasive Aquatic Plants and Nuisance Species.
 The Task Force, comprised of state agency personnel and private citizens representing diverse stakeholder interests, quickly got to work on Maine’s Action Plan for Managing Invasive Aquatic Species, a federally approved plan that provides guidance for statewide action in Maine.
 One of the primary goals laid out in the plan was the development of a practical and effective statewide early detection system.

 2013 LSM (VLMP) IAS Overview (3MB PDF)